 Golf Shaft Fitting: How Does 'Transition' Affect Shaft Selection?

-Typically if you have two golfers with the same clubhead speed, the one with a much more forceful transition move will do better with at least ½ flex stiffer shaft than what would be normal for that swing speed, with a 20g heavier shaft weight and in the area of 2 to 3 swingweight points higher in the headweight feel than the golfer with a pause at the top and a very smooth, gradual transition move.
+Typically if you have two golfers with the same clubhead speed, the one with a more forceful transition move will do better with a stiffer shaft (higher swing speed rating) than what would be normal for that swing speed, with a 10 to 20g heavier shaft weight and a swingweight in the area of 2 to 3 swingweight points higher than the golfer with a pause at the end of the backswing and a very smooth, gradual transition move to begin the downswing.

 Golfers with a strong transition who end up with too light of a total weight and/or too light of a swingweight tend to experience a higher degree of off center hits, more heel side hits, and even the tendency to make a slight outside in path become more outside in.